Patricia Ocampo: Biography

 Patricia Liliana Ocampo was born 26 December 1979 in Oberá, Misiones Province, Argentina.
-She grew up in a family that could not afford books and realized when she was in school the power books have to expand ideas.
+She grew up in a family that could not afford books and she realized when she was in school the power books have to expand ideas.

 She serves as the regional head of the Federal Authority for Audiovisual Communication Services (AFSCA), Argentina's broadcast media regulator.

 In 2011, she helped found the movement "Un sueño para Misiones" (A dream for Misiones Province), an organization that attempts to bridge the gap between government services and citizens needs.
 Primarily known for building libraries the group addresses a wide range of issues in Misiones Province, from illiteracy to providing clothing and basic needs for citizens living in poverty, to creation of community gardens to assistance to those with disability, to addressing child labor.
 Ocampo has been successful in building support for expanding and creating new libraries by both community involvement and asking celebrities and writers to donate books or help raise funds.
 In 2014, the 20th library was built.